solemnsky/solemnsky-haxe/README.md

 The logical core of the project is written in the Haxe language (http://haxe.org).

-All development besides the aforementioned utilities was done by myself, Chris Gadzinski.
+All code besides the aforementioned utilities was written by myself, Chris Gadzinski.

+All interesting graphics are created by Le Grape.